jruels/docker-fun/labs/05-networking/05_networking_lab1.md

     The container is automatically assigned eth0 and assigned an IP Address.
 This is the default behavior of docker.
 By default, docker will assign containers to the default bridge network.

 5. Run following command and statically assign a dns server to the containers /etc/resolv.conf
-`docker run --rm --dns 8.8.8.8 alpine:latest nslookup google.com`
+`docker run --rm --dns 8.8.8.8 aslaen/nslookup nslookup google.com`
 The output should look like the following:
     ```
     Server:    8.8.8.8